snakemake/snakemake/docs/snakefiles/rules.rst

 The calls to ``scatter`` and ``gather`` would need to reference the appropriate process name, e.g. ``scatter.split_a`` and ``gather.split_a`` to use the ``split_a`` settings.

-For custom use cases, the value assigned to each `scattergather` process can be acessed via an internal property, `workflow._scatter`:
+For custom use cases, the value assigned to each `scattergather` process can be acessed via an internal property, `workflow._scatter`, which stores a dictionary with process name as key and the associated number of scatter items as the value:

 .. code-block:: python